-While this is true, there are certain markers or developmental red flags that we therapists might notice that can point to possible developmental concerns.
-Here are some common developmental red flags for infants, with information provided by Wendi McKenna, DPT, PCS, C/NDT from Move Play Grow!
+While this is true, there are certain markers or developmental red flags that we therapists might notice that can point to possible developmental concerns that may warrant a referral for early intervention services.
+What are red flags for infant development?

 0 – 3 Months: Developmental Red Flags

 1 || Feeding difficulties, especially when accompanied by irritability

 2 || Preferring to turn head to one side more than the other

 3 || Showing a strong preference for a specific posture or position, seldom moving out of a specific position (e.g. head tilted to one side, head turned to one side, arched back, or back arched to the side)

 4 || Flattening of the back or side of head